Tiago Ferreira (footballer, born 1993)

-Tiago Emanuel Canelas Almeida Ferreira (born 10 July 1993) is a Portuguese professional footballer who plays as a central defender for Liga Portugal 2 club Paços de Ferreira.
+Tiago Emanuel Canelas Almeida Ferreira (born 10 July 1993) is a Portuguese professional footballer who plays as a central defender for Liga Portugal 2 club Porto B.

 Club career

 Porto

 Born in Porto, Ferreira played youth football with five clubs in the area, finishing his development with FC Porto after joining at the age of 14.
-He made his professional debut with the reserves that competed in the second division, his first appearance in the competition being on 12 August 2012 in a 2–2 away draw against C.D.
+He made his professional debut with the reserves that competed in the Segunda Liga, his first appearance in the competition being on 12 August 2012 in a 2–2 away draw against C.D.
 Tondela.

 Ferreira played 35 matches and scored one goal in the 2013–14 season to help his team to a final runner-up position in the second tier, but they were ineligible for promotion.
 In summer 2014, after failing to appear once in competitive games for the main squad, he was released.

 Zulte Waregem

 On 15 July 2014, free agent Ferreira signed a four-year contract with S.V.
 Zulte Waregem.
 He made his Belgian Pro League debut on 3 August, playing the full 90 minutes in a 2–1 loss at K.S.C.
 Lokeren Oost-Vlaanderen.